 - Feeling feverish or has a measured temperature greater than or equal to 100.0 degrees Fahrenheit

-- Having known close contact with a person who is lab confirmed to have COVID-19 within a 14-day period (see exceptions for those who are vaccinated below).
+- Having known close contact with a person who is lab confirmed to have COVID-19 within a 5-day period.

-Participants who are exhibiting symptoms of COVID-19 or have had a lab confirmed test for COVID-19 may not participate in Life Skills Experience classes or camps until the following criteria have been met as recommended by the CDC.
+Participants (vaccinated or unvaccinated) who are exhibiting symptoms of COVID-19 or have had a lab confirmed test for COVID-19 may not participate in Life Skills Experience classes until the following criteria have been met as recommended by the CDC.

 - the participant has improvement in symptoms (e.g., cough, shortness of breath); and